FranklynPedro/FranklynPedro/README.md

 - 💻 I'm a passionate software developer skilled in **Java**, **C#**, and have some experience with **Python**.
 - 🌱 I specialize in **front-end development** and love creating visually engaging, user-friendly interfaces that deliver great user experiences.
 My work focuses on **HTML**, **CSS**, **JavaScript**, and exploring frameworks like **React** to build responsive, dynamic websites.
-- 🔧 While I have experience in **back-end development**, I find more joy in shaping the front-end of applications, where design, user interaction, and creativity come to life.
+- 🔧 While I have experience in **back-end development**, I find more joy in shaping the front end of applications, where design, user interaction, and creativity come to life.
 - 🎯 My ultimate goal is to become a well-rounded **front-end web developer** and work in a collaborative environment where I can learn from others and contribute to creating functional, beautiful digital solutions.
 - 📚 I'm continuously working to expand my skills in **UI/UX design** and **JavaScript frameworks** to create modern, responsive websites that offer seamless user interactions.